rairprotocol/dev-dapp-season1/Season 1 Tasks/1. GitHub Tutorial/README.md

 4. Points = Real $$ including cash, partner tokens and our token (RAIR) at the end of the season
 ```
-5. Click "Create" (the green button)

-Upon completion, your task will be validated and if it is correct, you will be assigned the "Entered" label.
-If there is an issue, you will see the "Unresolved" label, this means there is a problem that needs to be corrected.
-Edit your issue and follow the guidelines more closely until you receive your "Entered" label.
-Do not create multiple issues for the same task.
-If you dont see your issue, it means it has been validated and closed.
-Verify this by setting the sort settings to show closed issues.
+Once done, admins validate your task.
+If correct, you get the "Entered" label.
+If there's an issue, you get "Unresolved"—edit your issue until corrected.
+Do not submit multiple issues.
+If your issue disappears, it was validated and closed.
+Sort by closed issues to check.

-Congratulations!
-You have just created your first issue and are officially entered into DevDapp.
-Continue with the next task to earn levels and climb the leaderboard to earn your share of the rewards!
+Congrats!
+You’ve created your first issue and joined DevDapp.
+Complete more tasks to level up and earn rewards!

 ## Recommended Reading
 [GitHub Docs - Creating an Issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/using-issues/creating-an-issue)